Horizon Group Faucets A Consolidated Report BathSelect, Cascada Showers, Fontana Showers, and Juno Showers Review & Rating Updated: March 20, 2026

 Members of the Group share purchasing, warehousing, order fulfillment, and customer service.

-We believe, based on our research into import records, that Horizon Direct Depot LLC handles most of these backend processes for the Group indluding importation from China.
+We believe, based on our research into import and customs records, that Horizon Direct Depot LLC handles many of these backend processes for the Group, including importation from China.
 It also sells the Group's products on its website and through Amazon and eBay stores.

 BathSelect